Best Car Shipping Companies

 The weightings for each pick were:

-The process for scoring each company across all six categories and overall is entirely statistical.
+The process for scoring each company across all categories is entirely statistical.
 To complete it, the team did the following:

-• Conducted sentence-by-sentence sentiment analysis of thousands of reviews on our site from May 13, 2021, to May 13, 2024, to identify the aspects that people care about most in auto transport companies.
+• Conducted sentence-by-sentence sentiment analysis of thousands of reviews on our site from Sept.
+1, 2023, to Aug.
+31, 2025, identifying the aspects that people care about most in auto transport companies.
 We then decoded the reviews and star ratings to calculate the percentage of reviewers who are “happy” or “satisfied” with each aspect for each company, which we refer to as the “satisfaction rating” for that aspect.
 For auto transporters, these aspects included:

 • Staff